-As self-esteem is a major factor through both, curricular and extra-curricular activities, we can provide pupils with opportunities to develop a sense of self-worth.

-Some curricular programmes will be done through SPHE like: growing and changing, Stay safe and tailor made individual social stories.

-Extracurricular programmes/activities: Yoga, football.
-Music etc.
+As well being andself-esteem is a major factor through both, curricular and extracurricular activities, we can provide pupils with opportunities to develop a sense of self-worth.
+Some curricular programmes will be done through SPHE like: growing and changing, Stay safe, So Safe and tailor made individual social stories.
+Extracurricular programmes/activities: Yoga, Music etc.

-When the need arises, initiatives and programmes that are specifically tailored to homophobic and transphobic bullying should be available.
+When the need arises, initiatives and programmes specific with dealing with homophobic and transphobic bullying should be available.